Table of Content

-Automating repetitive processes like building, testing, and deploying applications can significantly enhance productivity and reduce human errors.
-This is where Continuous Integration (CI) and Continuous Delivery (CD) come into play.
+Automating repetitive tasks like building, testing, and deploying applications is one of the most effective ways to improve developer productivity and minimize manual errors.
+This is where Continuous Integration and Continuous Delivery become essential.

-In this guide, you will learn configuring a CI/CD pipeline for a Node.js application using Azure DevOps.
-By the end of this guide, you’ll be able to set up a pipeline that automatically builds, tests, and deploys your Node.js application to Azure App Service whenever you make changes to the code.
+This guide will walk you through the process of setting up a CI/CD pipeline for your Node.js application using Azure DevOps.
+By the end, you will have a working pipeline that automatically builds, tests, and deploys your Node.js app to Azure App Service every time you commit changes to your Git repository.

 Before starting, ensure you have the following: